LLM Agents for Generating Microservice-based Applications: how complex is your specification?: Experiments

 \subsection{Description Complexity}

-Before analyzing the results of these experiments, we first examine the complexity of the restaurant and library MSBAs, given in Table \ref{MSBA-complexity}.
+Before analyzing the results of these experiments, we first state the description complexity of the restaurant and library MSBAs, given in Table \ref{MSBA-complexity}.
 The description size is for the 0-shot prompt.
 The 1-shot prompt adds $490$ words.

 The Restaurant MSBA has a description size about $.36$ larger than the Library application, and has twice the number of dependencies, although the package complexity is the same.
+The resource complexity of the Restaurant application is slightly larger.
 This at least partially explains the difference in LLM performance between the library and restaurant MSBAs.

 The LLM-as-a-Judge score, provided by Claude Sonnet 4, confirms this conclusion.
 It assigns the library application a difficulty of 3 (out of 5) while the restaurant application received a complexity score of 4.
 It says that the library app has ``moderate complexity" and that it is not overly complex because of the ``Clear, well-defined requirements", ``Standard CRUD operations", ``Common technology stack", ``Simple data models", and ``Limited business logic".
-On the other hand, factors that add complexity include ``Inter-service communication",``External API integration", ``Business rule enforcement", ``Date calculations", ``Error handling", and ``Distributed data consistency".
+Factors that add complexity include ``Inter-service communication",``External API integration", ``Business rule enforcement", ``Date calculations", ``Error handling", and ``Distributed data consistency".

-For the restaurant MSBA, the LLM states the following ``High Complexity Elements" contributing to the 4 rating: ``Multi-service Architecture", ``Authentication \& Authorization", ``External API Integration", ``Complex Business Logic", ``Database Operations", ``Error Handling", and ``Query Processing".
+For the restaurant MSBA, the LLM Judge provides the following ``High Complexity Elements" contributing to the 4 rating: ``Multi-service Architecture", ``Authentication \& Authorization", ``External API Integration", ``Complex Business Logic", ``Database Operations", ``Error Handling", and ``Query Processing".
 It did not give it a 5 rating because of ``Well-defined specifications with clear requirements", ``Standard technologies (Python, MongoDB, REST APIs)", ``No real-time processing or complex distributed systems patterns" and ``No advanced security beyond basic token auth".
-In Appendix \ref{appendix-LLMasJudge} we provide the LLM-as-a-Judge prompt and the complete comments provided by the LLM to explain its score.
+In Appendix \ref{appendix-LLMasJudge} we provide the LLM-as-a-Judge prompt and the comments provided by the LLM to explain its score for the restaurant application.
+The comments for the library app can be found on-line (see footnote~\ref{footnote-online}).